Meghalaya: NEHU faculty & staff convey support to acting VC

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Professor Lakhon Kma, President of NEHUTA, assured full support from both associations to Prof. Sungoh decision with the directives issued by the Ministry of Education.
+Professor Lakhon Kma, President of NEHUTA, assured full support from both associations to Prof. Sungoh’s decision as she carried out her duties as Acting Vice Chancellor, adhering to the guidelines set forth by the Ministry of Education.

 Her appointment as Acting Vice Chancellor is in accordance with Statute 2(A)(5)(i) of the University, which stipulates that the senior-most professor shall assume the role in such circumstances, Prof Lakhon said.